ljuboraicevic/aritmeticka-progresija/README.md

 aritmeticka-progresija
 ======================

-Test repo for a Java project with Travis coninuous integration
+Test repo for a Java project with Travis continuous integration